On this blog, we do a lot of research regarding specific questions about different cars including Kia models.

-All Kia Sportage are designed to use regular unleaded gasoline with an octane level of 87.
+All Kia Sportage regardless of the engine type, are designed to use regular unleaded gasoline with an octane level of 87.
+While diesel variants are available, they run on standard diesel fuel.
 Premium fuel with an octane of 91 will not improve engine performance or produce more power.

 Fuel Requirement Based On Engine Type